-Figure 9.37 summarizes changes in system costs, based on ST model results using the MM price-policy assumptions, when CCUS is installed on Jim Bridger Units 3 and 4 in 2028.
+Figure 9.36 summarizes changes in system costs, based on ST model results using MM pricepolicy assumptions, when CCUS is installed on Jim Bridger Unit 3 and 4 in 2028.
 The graph on the left shows annual changes in cost by category and the graph on right shows annual net changes in total costs (the solid black line) and the cumulative PVRR(d) of changes to net system costs over time (the dashed black line).
-Through 2042, the PVRR(d) shows that the portfolio with CCUS installed on Jim Bridger Units 3 and 4 is \$507 million lower cost than the preferred portfolio.
-On a risk-adjusted basis, considering the risk associated with low-probability, high-cost events through stochastic simulations, the portfolio with the Jim Bridger Units 3 and 4 CCUS retrofit is \$439 million lower cost than the preferred portfolio.
+Through 2042, the PVRR(d) shows that the portfolio with CCUS installed on Jim Bridger Unit 3 and 4 project is \$1,343 million higher cost than the preferred portfolio.
+On a risk-adjusted basis, which factors in the risk associated with low-probability, highcost events through stochastic simulations, the portfolio with the Jim Bridger Unit 3 and 4 CCUS retrofit is \$1,377 million higher cost than the preferred portfolio.